Christ the Lord Is Risen Again!: History

 Weisse based his new hymn text, "Christus ist erstanden Von der Marter alle", upon the earlier German Leise text from the Mass of ("Christus ist erstanden") which was studied by Martin Luther.

 The hymn tune CHRIST IST ERSTANDEN was derived from a sequence used in the German Roman Catholic Latin Mass from 1100 called "Victimae paschali laudes" which was a widely popular Easter melody.
 It was then expanded from its initial short Sequence use in the Latin Mass, which "victimae paschali laudes" was, into the longer Liese form in German.

 The tune CHRIST IST ERSTANDEN was then adopted by the Protestants as a hymn tune, and Weisse modeled new hymn text after the "Christus ist erstanden" used in the German Mass.
 His hymn text is titled "Christus ist erstanden Von der Marter alle" and was set to what had been adopted as the hymn tune, CHRIST IST ERSTANDEN, and thus became a hymn of the Church of Bohemia.
 Weisse published his German hymn text in 1531 in the German language hymnal he edited, Ein Neugesängbuchlein, in the Kingdom of Bohemia.

 In 1858, Winkworth translated Weisse's German text for "Christus ist erstanden Von der Marter alle" into English, initially giving it the English title of "Song of Triumph".
 She published "Christ the Lord Is Risen Again" in the second edition of her Lyra Germanica in 1858, attributing the hymn to the "Bohemian Brethren".

-Winkworth's approach in translating the hymn was to try and recreate the verses rather than making a direct translation of them due to German fusional language meaning that some words in the original had to be removed in translation as they did not fit into the English translation.
+Winkworth's approach in translating the hymn was to try to recreate the verses rather than making a direct translation of them due to German fusional language meaning that some words in the original had to be removed in translation as they did not fit into the English translation.

 The hymn is often used as a hymn for Easter Sunday which commemorates the Resurrection of Jesus.